timfel/timfel.github.io/cv/cv.md

-     My Ph.D. research focuses on object-constraint programming, a novel approach at combining constraint solvers with dynamic, object-oriented languages semantically and syntactically in a clean and powerful way.
-On the side I am also investigating dynamic language VM technologies, with a focus on tracing JIT compilers.
+     My Ph.D. research focuses on object-constraint programming, a novel approach at combining constraint solvers with dynamic, object-oriented languages in a clean and powerful way.

 Oct 2014-Dez 2014